Assignment of Purchase Agreement

 - Can terms agreed to by the assignor and builder be negotiated by the assignee?
 If so, who will cover the costs, and how will they be resolved?

 A detail that should also be negotiated is the responsibility of paying the commission of the assignment agreement.

 If you need help with an assignment of a purchase agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.